SteveErcol/Vuln-Web-App/README.txt

 License

-This project is for educational purposes only.
-Feel free to remix, modify, or fork it for your own lessons!
+This project is licensed under the MIT License and for educational purposes only.
+Please see the LICENSE.txt file.

 -------------------------------------------------------------------------------